nevil2/cams-website/src/lib/content/goodorbad.md

 Selective Guidebooks are understandably popular and increasingly outselling or replacing definitive guidebooks.

-Whilst the guidebook themselves can be excellent, the overall trend could lead to less comprehensive infomation being available to climbers in future.
+Whilst the guidebook themselves can be excellent, the overall trend could lead to less comprehensive information being available to climbers in future.